Hi everyone, hope you've been well!

 So there you have it...

-On this latest update, AWR’s development team aims to give you a better way of tracking your keyword rankings, assessing their value and taking optimization decisions.
+On this latest update, AWR’s development team aims to give you a better rank tracker, that provides actionable data you can leverage in taking optimization decisions.
 Whether you want to analyze your landing pages’ performance, spot cannibalization issues, or improve the visibility of an online business, these improvements will help you reach your goals faster.